 Please remember that cleaning of windows of your apartment is your responsibility and should be carried out on a regular basis.

 Sub-Letting of your Apartment

 The letting of properties on the development is allowed.
-However, written consent is required from the Management Company to ensure all regulations are passed to tenants residing at Century Wharf. ’’To Let’’ signs displayed from properties are also prohibited.
+However, written consent is required from the CW Estates to ensure all regulations are passed to tenants residing at Century Wharf. ’’To Let’’ signs displayed from properties are also prohibited.